adugasamuel/Covid19-Exploratory-Data-Analysis-With-SQL/README.md

 7. What is the mortality rate?
 8. Which age group has the highest infection rate?

+##Project Objective

+This project aims to analyze COVID-19 data to identify trends, patterns, and key insights that can support data-driven decision-making.
+By leveraging statistical and visualization techniques, the analysis will provide insights into infection rates, recovery trends, mortality rates, and the impact of various factors such as location, demographics, and healthcare interventions.
+The goal is to transform raw data into actionable information, enabling stakeholders to make informed decisions for public health strategies, resource allocation, and policy-making.

 ## SQL Analysis

 SQL was utilized to extract, transform, and analyze the data.
 Key analyses performed include: